 The POW / MIA Flag is the emblem of the National League of Families of American Prisoners and Missing in Southeast Asia.
-This association was formed in 1967 during the Vietnam War.
-Families in California and Virginia combined to put pressure on the US government to free captured American POWs and find the whereabouts of those certified as Missing in Action.
+This association was formed in 1967 during the Vietnam War, when families in California and Virginia combined to put pressure on the US government to free captured American POWs and find the whereabouts of those certified as Missing in Action.
 Their efforts were successful, and the government changed its policies in 1969.
 The National League was officially Incorporated in 1970.

-1972 was also the year when the League designed the POW / MIA flag.
+1972 was also the year when the League designed the POW-MIA flag.
 Mrs. Grubb played a huge part in its adoption by military and civilian public services.
 It soon began to appear outside military and federal bases.
 Its popularity spread to police and fire stations, where it is still flown today.

 The stark black and white design became especially associated with the Vietnam war.
 When that conflict ended, it left more than 1,600 service personnel unaccounted for.
 Tactics over their discovery and release led to a split in the League in the 1980s.
 This led to the formation of the National Alliance of Families For the Return of America's Missing Servicemen.

 Both organizations are still firmly committed to highlighting the issue of those missing in action, including those lost in Vietnam.
-The POW / MIA Flag is flown officially on six national days; Armed Forces Day, Memorial Day, Flag Day, Independence Day, National POW / MIA Recognition Day and Veterans Day.
+The POW-MIA Flag is flown officially on six national days: Armed Forces Day, Memorial Day, Flag Day, Independence Day, National POW / MIA Recognition Day and Veterans Day.